-There are risks associated with the use of leverage by (i) Portfolio PE Funds, which increases the risk of loss to the Portfolio PE Funds and consequently to the Asset-Owning Companies and the Issuer, and (ii) Investee Companies in which PE Funds may invest, which may increase their exposure to adverse financial or economic conditions and impair their ability to finance operational and capital needs, which may in turn lead to Asset-Owning Companies receiving less distributions from their Fund Investments.
+There are risks associated with the use of leverage by (i) Portfolio PE Funds, which increases their risk of loss and subject their assets to the claims of creditors, and (ii) Investee Companies in which PE Funds may invest, which may increase their exposure to adverse financial or economic conditions and impair their ability to finance operational and capital needs, which may in turn lead to the Asset-Owning Company receiving less distributions from its Fund Investments.
 In addition, the cumulative effect of the use of leverage by Portfolio PE Funds and Investee Companies in which PE Funds may invest as described in (i) and (ii) above may compound and/or exacerbate the risks associated with each of the foregoing.

-More information on the liquidity risks can be found in the section "Risk Factors - Risks relating to the Bonds".
+For more information on the liquidity risks and product-specific risks, see "Risk Factors - Risks relating to the Bonds".